Bahrain - Data Protection Overview

 - supervising and inspecting the work of data protection officers ('DPO') in order to verify their compliance with the provisions of the Law;

-- examining legislation relating to the protection of personal data and recommending amendments in accordance with internationally recognised standards;
+- examining legislation relating to the protection of personal data and recommending amendments in accordance with internationally recognized standards;

-- raising data protection awareness by organising educational training and promoting a personal data protection culture; and
+- raising data protection awareness by organizing educational training and promoting a personal data protection culture; and

 - representing the Kingdom of Bahrain in international conferences as the personal data protection regulator.